‘It Gives Us Life’: LRT Decision Saves Robbinsdale Church Development Plans

 It would occupy parts of the parking lot, as well as a portion of church building while leaving the sanctuary intact.

-“It’s quite clear to me that the people who go to church at Elim Lutheran Church still want this sanctuary to have that solemn, reverent aesthetic,” Doereer said.
+“It’s quite clear to me that the people who go to church at Elim Lutheran Church still want this sanctuary to have that solemn, reverent aesthetic,” Doerrer said.
 “The project would bring into the neighborhood about 170-households.
 And would kind of clean up the look of the block.”

 LRT Plans Impact Church Redevelopment